HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-PReLU                                     No       No        No        No       No     torch.nn PixelShuffle                              Yes      Yes       Yes       Yes      Yes    torch.nn RReLU                                     No       No        No        No       No     torch.nn ReLU                                      No       No        No        No       No     torch.nn ReflectionPad1d                           Yes      Yes       Yes       Yes      Yes    torch.nn ReflectionPad2d                           Yes      Yes       Yes       Yes      Yes    torch.nn ReflectionPad3d                           Yes      Yes       Yes       Yes      Yes    torch.nn
+PReLU                                     No       No        No        No       No     torch.nn PixelShuffle                              Yes      Yes       Yes       Yes      Yes    torch.nn RReLU                                     No       No        No        No       No     torch.nn ReLU                                      Yes      Yes       No        No       No     torch.nn ReflectionPad1d                           Yes      Yes       Yes       Yes      Yes    torch.nn ReflectionPad2d                           Yes      Yes       Yes       Yes      Yes    torch.nn ReflectionPad3d                           Yes      Yes       Yes       Yes      Yes    torch.nn